Emperor of Japan

 On August 15, 1945 at 1:00am the "Kyūjō Incident" (Tokyo Imperial Palace Incident) began with an attempted coup d'état by members of the Staff Office of the Ministry of War of Japan and many members of the Imperial Guard attempted to stop the Emperor from surrendering and place him under house arrest but failed to convince the high command of the Imperial Japanese Army to move forward and the members of the coup committed ritual suicide.
 At noon, a radio broadcast plays the Japanese national anthem, Kimigayo followed by the playback of the record of Emperor Hirohito reading the Imperial Rescript on the Termination of the Greater East Asia War.
 This recording was dubbed the "Jewel Voice Broadcast" (Gyokuon-hōsō) announcing to the people of Japan that the Japanese Government had accepted the Potsdam Declaration demanding the unconditional surrender of the Japan.
 Due to the poor quality of the broadcast and formality of the language most Japanese did not understand his words or the meaning.
 His remarks did not include the word "surrender" stating only that Japan would “accepts the provisions of their Joint Declaration.”
 (Potsdam Declaration).
 Afterwards, a NHK radio announcer clarified the Emperor's message meant Japan was surrendering.

 On August 17 ,1945 Minister Kantarō Suzuki resigned and was replaced by Prince Higashikuni (Hirohito's uncle).
 On September 2, 1945 Japan officially surrendered to the Allies.
-On September 27, 1945 the Emperor met General Douglas MacArthur for the first time in Tokyo.
+On September 27, 1945 the Emperor met General Douglas MacArthur for the first time at the U. S. Embassy in Tokyo.
 Postwar, Emperor Hirohito remained in power.

 On January 7, 1989 at 6:33am the Emperor died at aged 87 in Fukiage Palace in Japan ending the Shōwa era.
 His definitive posthumous was Shōwa Tennō.
 On February 24, 1989 a state funeral held in his honor that was attended by U. S. President George H. W. Bush.
 Buried in the Musashi Imperial Graveyard in Hachiōji alongside Emperor Taishō, his father.
 He was succeeded by his son Emperor Akihito and the Heisei era.